 Helen Fairley, U.S. Geological Survey, Grand Canyon Monitoring and Research Center, in collaboration with PA signatories

-Reclamation and GCDAMP stakeholders who are signatories to the new Section 106 Programmatic Agreement for Cultural Resources (PA) have identified the need for a synthesis of past monitoring, research, and mitigation of dam operations’ effects and other impacts to cultural resources in the CRe.
+Reclamation and GCDAMP stakeholders who are signatories to the new Section 106 Programmatic Agreement for Cultural Resources (PA) have identified the need for a synthesis of the results of past monitoring, research, and mitigation adverse effects, and other impacts to cultural resources in the CRe.
 This synthesis is needed to help inform development of a new Historic Preservation Plan for historic properties in the CRe and to aid future decision-making and management of historic properties affected by dam operations.